madmachineio/MadExamples/README.md

 # Examples

-## GetStarted
+## GettingStarted

-* [Blink](https://github.com/madmachineio/Examples/tree/master/GetStarted/Blink) - output 3.3 volts and 0 volt on a digital pin alternatively to blink the onboard led.
+* [Blink](https://github.com/madmachineio/Examples/tree/master/GettingStarted/Blink) - output 3.3 volts and 0 volt on a digital pin alternatively to blink the onboard led.

-* [PWMBrightnessControl](https://github.com/madmachineio/Examples/tree/master/GetStarted/PWMBrightnessControl) - brighten and dim the led continuously by increasing and decreasing the duty cycle of the PWM output.
+* [PWMBrightnessControl](https://github.com/madmachineio/Examples/tree/master/GettingStarted/PWMBrightnessControl) - brighten and dim the led continuously by increasing and decreasing the duty cycle of the PWM output.

-* [ReadDigitalInput](https://github.com/madmachineio/Examples/tree/master/GetStarted/ReadDigitalInput) - read and print the input value of digital pin D0, either true or false.
+* [ReadDigitalInput](https://github.com/madmachineio/Examples/tree/master/GettingStarted/ReadDigitalInput) - read and print the input value of digital pin D0, either true or false.

-* [ReadAnalogInput](https://github.com/madmachineio/Examples/tree/master/GetStarted/ReadAnalogInput) - read and print the input voltage of analog pin A0.
+* [ReadAnalogInput](https://github.com/madmachineio/Examples/tree/master/GettingStarted/ReadAnalogInput) - read and print the input voltage of analog pin A0.
 The value is a float number between 0.0 and 3.3.

 ## SimpleIO